threefoldtech/home/wiki/products/v3/tfgrid_3.6.1.md

 ## Component Upgrades

 ### TFgrid Dashboard v3.6.1
-Tfgrid Dashboard is an all-in-one TFGrid utility tool that include various usability in features such as TFGrid Eplorer, farm management, wallet, and more.
+TFGrid Dashboard is an all-in-one TFGrid utility tool that include various usability in features such as TFGrid Eplorer, farm management, wallet, and more.
 This is the main highlight of this release.
 We upgraded TFGrid Dashboard with a simpler user workflow and more unified user experience for ThreeFold community.
 The supported functionalites for this release are:

 - Improved Farm management feature
 - Added Twin management